Signature trail Höga Kusten

 The trail is clearly marked with orange markings on trees, poles and rocks.
 When the trail crosses a road there are signs with the trail symbol.

-Accomodation: Spend the first night at Snibbens camping (opens in new tab) located right next to the base of the High Coast Bridge.
+Accommodation: Spend the first night at Snibbens Camping (opens in new tab) right next to the abutment of the High Coast Bridge.

-The Höga Kusten Trail begins at Hornöberget, at the northern end of the High Coast Bridge.
-Here, you can park your car for free during your hike.
-Inside the hotel, there is a Tourist Information Center staffed during the summer.
-You can also refill your water bottles at the starting point.
+The High Coast Trail starts at Hornöberget by the northern abutment of the High Coast Bridge.
+Here you can park your car free of charge for the duration of your hike.
+Inside the hotel there is a tourist information office that is staffed during the summer.
+There is an opportunity to fill up on water at the start.

-The trail passes under the High Coast Bridge and follows the old coastal road from Hornöberget to Nyadal.
-Crossing the Lövvik Bridge, it spans the Svartnora Sound to reach Svartnora Isthmus, continuing over a few peaks before reaching the stage destination in Lövvik.
+The trail then passes under the High Coast Bridge, follows the old coastal road from Hornöberget to Nyadal.
+Via the Lövvik bridge you continue across the Svartnora strait to the Svartnora peninsula and on over a couple of summits before reaching the stage destination in Lövvik.

 26.8 kilometres, 10-12 hours of hiking